The Story Behind the Most Beautiful Family Portraits

 I knew I was in the right place because his website showed off his beautiful work.
 Now, if he only knew someone who could help me with this project.

 To my surprise and great relief, Mr. Barley agreed to help me himself!
-On Sep 7th Bill and I met at Grecian Gardens restaurant in West Columbia, S.C.
-We talked for a couple of hours, and I learned more about Bill Barley.
+On Sep 7th, Bill and I met at Grecian Gardens restaurant in West Columbia, S.C.
+We talked for a few hours, and I learned more about Bill Barley.

-He had been doing commercial, technical, and advertising photography for 50+ years.
-On his website, see examples of Giclée (zhee-KLAY).
-This beautiful form of art comprises about 60% of his work.
+He has been doing commercial, technical, and advertising photography for 50+ years.
+On his website, see examples of Giclée (zhee-KLAY), a beautiful form of art comprising about 60% of his work.
 Mr. Barley uses a Canon 5D Mk IV kit with all L series lenses and a DJI Mavic 2 Pro drone for aerial photos.
 He’s always incorporating new technology into his photography and printing.

 He shared two critical takeaways from his art education.